he following presentation is a

 educational and political systems, do NOT get the information that they must

-to bring about the changes that they know are needed.
+have to bring about the changes that they know are needed.

 This all pervasive condition